-The Horizon Base within Oaks Park High School is for students whose prime need is classed as Autism and who are able to access the mainstream curriculum with high levels of support related to their autism diagnosis, but would otherwise be unable to do so.
+The Horizon Base within Oaks Park High School is for students whose prime need on their EHCP is classed as Autism and who are working at an academic level that requires access to a mainstream curriculum and need different class provision in order to do so.

 The base is a social environment, where children are taught in small groups and where individual teaching is not provided.
 It is therefore important that children attending the base can manage this environment and the associated expectations.

 A child who needs 1-1 support as their main way of working and/or 1-1 teaching will not find the Horizon provision matches their needs.
 Nor is it appropriate for a child with extensive learning needs who needs a highly adapted curriculum as the Horizon base delivers a mainstream secondary curriculum leading to formal examinations.

 The curriculum, and expectations of behaviour, are embedded within the mainstream context as would be expected of a base within a mainstream school.
 This means that children in the base must be able to access learning in a small group environment, and be able to tolerate others’ presence and those routine behaviours that comes with teenagers.

 You may also find the following information useful.
 Simply click on the link below:

 - Key principles behind SEND provision and the SEND Charter

 - Examination Concessions